 - Monitor all Health and Safety at work arrangement and demonstrate an ability to adhere to good working practices as laid down by JST Policy and Procedures.

-- Demonstrate a flexible approach to the job and participate in any training initiatives relevant to the demands of the Support Worker role.
+- Demonstrate a flexible approach to the jobs and participate in any training initiatives relevant to the demands of the Support Worker role.

-- Participate/contribute with advocating on clients behalf and refer people to other agencies and services when appropriate.
+- Participate/contribute with advocating on participants behalf and refer people to other agencies and services when appropriate.

 This job description is a broad picture of the post at the date of preparation.
 It is not an exhaustive list of all possible duties and it is recognised that jobs change and evolve over time.
-Consequently, this is not a contractual document and the post holder will be required to carry out any other duties to the equivalent level that are necessary to fulfil the purpose of the job.
+Consequently, this is not a contractual document and the post holder will be required to carry out any other duties commensurate with the BBO Community matters project.

-- Understanding of what a good quality advice service looks and feels like for people that use it.
-Experience of carrying a complex caseload.
+- Understanding of what a good quality advice service looks and feels like for participants

-- The ability to commit to and work within, the aims, principles and policies of the JST service and the vision and values of Dudley MBC Access and Prevention Team.
+- The ability to commit to and work within, the aims, principles and policies of the JST service and the vision for the Building Better Opportunities Community Matters Programme in particular

 - Knowledge, experience of, and demonstrable ability to provide good quality generalist advice and casework

-- Ability to prioritise own work, meet deadlines and manage caseload
+- Ability to prioritise own work, meet deadlines and manage caseloads

 - Experience of scanning documents onto Management Information systems